-If you qualify for ECM, you will have your own care team, including a Lead Care Manager.
-This person will talk to you and your doctors, specialists, pharmacists, case managers, social services providers and others to make sure everyone works together to get you the care you need.
+If you qualify for ECM, you will have your own care team with a Lead Care Manager.
+This person will talk to you and your doctors, specialists, pharmacists, case managers, social services providers, and others.
+They make sure everyone works together to get you the care you need.
 A Lead Care Manager can also help you find and apply for other services in your community.